CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

-#### Drupal specific control support
+#### CivicActions Responsibility

-CivicActions employ the GitHub system to monitor source code, Drupal, and Drupal Modules version control ensuring system integrity and prevents unauthorized changes.
+CivicActions employ the GitHub system to monitor source code and version control ensuring system integrity and prevents unauthorized changes.
 The PHP-authenticator tool is perform a format check on source code prior to entering production.
 Per implementation of CM-3, any changes to the source code of the system requires the CCB Change Request process.
 A peer review as part of the Change Request process is conducted to ensure the requested change is verified prior to entering production.